 “You’ve sent thousands of their brothers to the afterlife in one night and yet six fools had the unmitigated effrontery to come against you?” added another as they all laughed.

-I didn’t bother myself with what they said nor did I allow it get into my head, I just smiled at the young Purican mates and pointed at the shortest among them.
+I didn’t bother myself with what they said nor did I allow it get into my head; I just smiled at the young Purican mates and pointed at the shortest among them.

-‘You, mother needs a play friend.
-I will have mother talk to your mother,’ I said to her.
+‘You, Mother needs a play friend.
+I will have Mother talk to your Mother,’ I said to her.

-I was never trained like the rest, the day the commander of the Purican warriors made an attempt to test my strength and skills was the day his soul kissed the gates of the abyss.
+I was never trained like the rest; the day the commander of the Purican warriors made an attempt to test my strength and skills was the day his soul kissed the gates of the abyss.

-Well, by the time I got to the palace, the chief was flashing his brown teeth, he must have heard the news.
+Well, by the time I got to the palace, the chief was flashing his brown teeth.
+He must have heard the news.

-“My young warrior you have done it again, how can I repay you eh?
-You have saved my beautiful daughters just like you’ve saved me from those filthy Redicans.
+“My young warrior, you have done it again.
+How can I repay you, eh?”
+The chief said.
+“You have saved my beautiful daughters just like you’ve saved me from those filthy Redicans.
 Imagine the stories your offspring will hear of their great father!
-My two beautiful daughters are all yours, take them and make them your brides Buga!
-You don’t need to follow the old tradition of the Purican law of bonding, I will give to you a quarter of our mountains to rule as your own!” said the chief, he was serious and I had a feeling he wouldn’t take my rejection lightly this time.
+My two beautiful daughters are all yours.
+Take them and make them your brides, Buga!
+You don’t need to follow the old tradition of the Purican law of bonding, I will give to you a quarter of our mountains to rule as your own!”
+He was serious and I had a feeling he wouldn’t take my rejection lightly this time.

-Never forgot the sword after sunset and even if I did, mother always brought it to me, that I was sure.
-I also packed some ropes and sharp tools, while on my way I cut down some bamboo trees and bound them together, before I dived into the water I arranged and kept them by the waters.
+Never forgot the sword after sunset and even if I did, Mother always brought it to me, that I was sure.
+I also packed some ropes and sharp tools, while on my way I cut down some bamboo trees and bound them together.
+Before I dived into the water, I arranged and kept them by the waters.